 Biofeedback is a type of therapy that is used to increase awareness of your pelvic floor muscles.
 The therapy uses small sensors that are placed inside or around your vagina and on your abdomen.
 Your doctor will have you try certain muscle movements.
 The sensors record your muscle activity to help you identify the specific muscles of the pelvic floor.
 This can help identify exercises to help strengthen your pelvic floor and improve bladder function.

 This procedure requires a small ring be placed inside your vagina.
 It will support your bladder and compress your urethra.
 Your doctor will fit you with the correct size vaginal pessary and will show you how to remove it for cleanings.

 Your doctor may recommend surgery if other treatments fail.
 Types of surgery include:

-- anterior or paravaginal vaginal repair surgery to repair a bladder that is bulging into the vaginal canal
+This surgery repairs a bladder that is bulging into the vaginal canal.

-- retropubic suspension surgery to move the bladder and urethra back into their normal positions
+This surgery moves the bladder and urethra back into their normal positions

 Stress incontinence is very common among women over the age of 40.
 Treatments available include lifestyle changes, medications, nonsurgical treatments, and surgery.
 These treatments rarely cure stress incontinence.
 But they can reduce symptoms and improve quality of life.